 INDUSTRY + ACADEMIA + National Labs = INNOVATION

 C3 is dedicated to the use of an open mechanism format to ensure widespread use, and the consortium values long-term validation and development by the entire combustion community.
-Research developed by C3 will be available only to its members for the three-year duration of the consortium.
+Research developed by C3 is available only to its members for the three-year duration of the consortium.
 After that time, the research will be released to the public.

 Be a leader.
 Join C3 to become a part of the future of computational chemistry for the combustion industry.